khaosa/Circus-Of-Plates/README.md

 # Circus-Of-Plates
 A Java game where a clown carries two stacks of plates, tries to catch three consecutive shapes of the same color, and avoids bombs at all costs!
-The game uses OOP concepts and design patterns.
+The game uses OOP concepts and design patterns, which was the main use of the project.

 ## Features
 1 - Three Different levels